ntustison/Histograms/Text/intro.md

 ## Historical overview of quantification

-Initial attempts at quantification of ventilation images were limited to ennumerating the number of "ventilation defects" or estimating ventilation defect percentage (as a percentage of total lung volume).
-Often these measurements were acquired on a slice-by-slice basis.
+Early attempts at quantification of ventilation images were limited to enumerating the number of ventilation defects or estimating the proportion of ventilated lung [@Lange:1999aa;@Altes:2001aa;@Samee:2003aa].
+This early work has evolved to current techniques which can be generally categorized in order of increasing algorithmic sophistication as follows:

-Prior to the popularization of deep learning in medical image analysis, including in the field of hyperpolarized gas imaging [@Tustison:2019ac], widely used semi-automated or automated segmentation techniques were primarily based on intensity-only considerations.
-In order of increasing sophistication, these techniques can be categorized as follows:

 * binary thresholding based on relative intensities [@Woodhouse:2005aa;@Shammi:2021aa],
 * linear intensity standardization based on global rescaling of the intensity histogram to a reference distribution based on healthy controls, i.e., "linear binning" [@He:2016aa;@He:2020aa],
-* nonlinear intensity standardization based on piecewise affine transformation of the intensity histogram using the K-means algorithm [@Kirby:2012aa], and
+* nonlinear intensity standardization based on piecewise affine transformation of the intensity histogram using the k-means algorithm [@Kirby:2012aa;@Kirby:2012ab], and
-* Gaussian mixture modeling (GMM) with Markov random field (MRF) spatial modeling [@Tustison:2011aa].
+* Gaussian mixture modeling (GMM) of the intensity histogram with Markov random field (MRF) spatial prior modeling [@Tustison:2011aa].

+We purposely couch these algorithms within the context of the intensity histogram for facilitating comparison.
-The early semi-automated technique used to compare smokers and never-smokers in [@Woodhouse:2005aa] uses manually drawn regions to determine the mean signal intensity and the standard deviation of the noise to derive a threshold value of three noise standard deviations below the mean intensity.
-All voxels above that threshold value were considered "ventilated" for the purposes of the study.
-Related approaches, which continue to be used currently (e.g., [@Shammi:2021aa]), simply use a rescaled threshold value to binarize the segmentation.
-Similar to the histogram-only algorithms (i.e., linear binning and k-means), these approaches do not take into account the various artefacts associated with MRI such as MR imaging noise [@Gudbjartsson:1995aa;@Andersen:1996aa] and the intensity inhomogeneity field [@Sled:1998aa] which prevent hard thresholds from distinguishing tissue types consistent with that of human experts.

-To provide a more granular categorization of ventilation that tracks with clinical qualitative assessment, an increase in the number of voxel classes have been added to the various lung parcellation protocols beyond the binary categories of "ventilated" and "non-ventilated."
-Linear binning is a simplified intensity standardization approach with six discrete intensity levels (or clusters).
-The six clusters are evenly spaced throughout the intensity range based on the mean and standard deviation values determined from a cohort of healthy controls.
+An early semi-automated technique used to compare smokers and never-smokers relied on manually drawn regions to determine a threshold value based on the mean signal and noise values [@Woodhouse:2005aa].
+Related approaches uses a simple rescaled threshold value to binarize the ventilation image into ventilated/non-ventilated regions [@Thomen:2015aa], which continues to find application [@Shammi:2021aa].
+Similar to the histogram-only algorithms (i.e., linear binning and k-means), these approaches do not take into account the various MRI artefacts such as noise [@Gudbjartsson:1995aa;@Andersen:1996aa] and the intensity inhomogeneity field [@Sled:1998aa] which prevent hard threshold values from distinguishing tissue types precisely consistent with that of human experts.
+In addition, to provide a more granular categorization of ventilation for greater compatibility with clinical qualitative assessment, an increase in the number of voxel classes (i.e., clusters) have been added to the various lung parcellation protocols beyond the binary categories of "ventilated" and "non-ventilated."

-Intensity rescaling for determination of segmentation clusters of lung images can be thought of as a global affine 1-D transform of the intensity histogram to a standardized 1-D reference histogram.
-Such a global transform does not account for MR intensity nonlinearities that have been well-studied [@Wendt:1994aa;@Nyul:1999aa;@Nyul:2000aa;@Collewet:2004aa;@De-Nunzio:2015aa] and can cause significant intensity variation even in the same tissue region of the same subject.
+Linear binning is a simplified type of MR intensity standardization approach in which a set of healthy controls, all intensity normalized to [0, 1], is used to calculate the cluster threshold values, based on a simple Gaussian.
+This intensity rescaling can be viewed as a global affine 1-D transform of the intensity histogram to a standardized 1-D reference histogram where the mapping aligns the cluster boundaries such that corresponding labelings have the same clinical interpretation.
+In addition to the previously mentioned issues with hard threshold values, such a global transform does not account for MR intensity nonlinearities that have been well-studied [@Wendt:1994aa;@Nyul:1999aa;@Nyul:2000aa;@Collewet:2004aa;@De-Nunzio:2015aa] and are known to cause significant intensity variation even in the same region of the same subject.
 As stated in [@Collewet:2004aa]:

 > Intensities of MR images can vary, even in the same protocol and the same
 > sample and using the same scanner.
 Indeed, they may depend on the acquisition